alols/xcape/README.md

 XCAPE
 =====

-xcape runs as a daemon and intercepts the Control key.
-If the Control key is pressed and released on its own, it will generate an Escape key event.

-This makes more sense if you have remapped your Caps Lock key to Control.
-Future versions of this program might do that mapping for you, but for now this is something that you have to do yourself.

-If you don't understand why anybody would want this, I'm guessing that Vim is not your favourite text editor ;)
+xcape allows you to use a modifier key as another key when pressed and released on its own.
+Note that it is slightly slower than pressing the original key, because the pressed event does not occur until the key is released.
+The default behaviour is to generate the Escape key when Left Control is pressed and released on its own.
+(If you don't understand why anybody would want this, I'm guessing that Vim is not your favourite text editor ;)

 Minimal building instructions
 -----------------------------